liquidinstruments/moku-examples/docs/reference/dfb/edl/start_logging.md

 ---
-additional_doc: When successful, returns the log file name and the configuration the session is requested with.
+additional_doc: Returns the computed name and full path of the log file.
+This can be used later when downloading the file.
 description: "Start the data logging session to file. "
 method: post
 name: start_logging